DHS approves new fees for genealogy records

 This new platform launched on Feb.
 5, Holocaust Memorial Day, provides free access to crucial documents, photos, transcripts, and testimonies that have been digitised over the past three years.
 These materials include the Jewish Central Information Office’s reports on the growth of antisemitism in Europe in the 1930s, as well as documents donated to the library by the Nuremberg war crimes trial authorities in return for the support the Library gave to prosecutors.
 Numerous photographic collections, for example photographs of Łódź ghetto, For more information, click here.

-IAJGS Launches 2025 Conference Website
+IAJGS 2025 Conference Website

 Reclaim the Records creates database of veterans' records